elyangutierrez/myBookPal/README.md

 * Collection: All books can be found and searched in the collection tab
 * Catagories: Books are categorized by the state of their books status which is either 'In Progress' or 'Completed'
 * Search: Books can be searched online using the search tab
-* Goals: Users can set monthly and yearly goals based on the amount of books that they want to read
 * Settings: If necessary, users also have the ability to delete all books

 ## How do I log a book?